 One of the challenges you face is the relationships between the process in question and processes that either don’t exist, or have different interfaces than defined in the guidance.

-Map out where and how the new process will interface with existing processes.
+Map out where and how the new or improved process will interface with existing processes.
 In some cases, you’ll need to define how the process will function without the connection.

 2. Engage all stakeholders